 👻I LOVE Halloween!
 I have hosted a few Halloween parties and typically start to plan weeks ahead.
 The decorations are usually what take the longest but as with any party, the food and drinks are also something that should be well thought out.

-So here I am FINALLY sharing with you my Halloween party ideas from the past, including decor, food, and other hosting tips to ensure your party is smooth, stress-free and extra spooky!!!
+So here I am FINALLY sharing with you my Halloween party ideas from the past, including decor, appetizers, shots and cocktails and other hosting tips to ensure your party is smooth, stress-free and extra spooky!!!

 This is me and the Derek dressed up for Halloween.